Find a pharmacy near you

 Is the vaccine being fairly distributed?

 We are working hard to make sure that the vaccine is being distributed fairly.
 We have a mobile unit that brings the vaccine to underserved communities, and we have partnered with local community organizations to give vaccines to disabled people, homeless people, and people who speak languages other than English.
 We are holding pop-up clinics in communities where residents may have limited access to the technology or transportation they need to register for and receive the vaccine.
-You can learn more about how we are prioritizing vaccine access.

 Which vaccine should I get?